amar-jay/simple_vector_db/README.md

 - $|\mathbf{q}|$ and $|\mathbf{v}_i|$ represent the L2 norms of the respective vectors
 - $R$ is the set of results, containing pairs of vector identifiers and their corresponding similarities

 I don't know if this is right.
 However when we are done.
-We will compare it with well known vector databases
+We will compare it with well known vector databases.

+---

+Yo I don't know if it works.
+Works for small dataset but goes off for larger datasets.
+Most likely due to the way I update vectors.
+It overwrites already previously tokens.
+Also I have no idea how to delete a vector.
+Is that even possible